rimatik/flip-coin/README.md

 - this dapp mimics flip coin game but done on etherum network using provableAPI oracle to get real random data result of game

 ### Tech stack
-- dapp is bulit with tech stack React,Material-UI, etherum solidity
+- dapp is bulit with tech stack React,Material-UI, Typescript, etherum solidity

 ### Project structure